-After considerable planning and deliberation, Khalsa Montessori School has decided to reopen our campuses on July 13, 2020, for summer camp students.
+After considerable planning and deliberation, Khalsa Montessori School has decided to both reopen in-person and provide a distance learning option for the new school year 2020-21.
+All campuses will be open unless ordered to close by the Governor.
 Reopening KMS campuses entails some increased risk of contracting the COVID-19 virus for all concerned because attending school involves daily human contact among children and staff, who will then be in contact with others in their own homes.
 Our decision to reopen our campuses recognizes that (1) for KMS families and staff, that risk is balanced against the educational, social, economic and other costs of remaining closed, (2) our school must reopen with many new health and safety protocols to do everything we can to responsibly mitigate that risk to the extent possible, and (3) each family and staff member must decide how to balance those risks, and whether to return to campus.
+For those families whose personal situation warrants greater caution, KMS will provide a distance learning option for the fall.
+KMS teachers are training with respected Montessori programs who have developed Montessori based distance learning programs.
+We will scaffold what was created last spring to follow this year's curriculum in each level.

 Our classroom environments are designed to harness the developmental forces of each plane of a child's development for the child's own optimal self-construction through experiential interactions with the environment.
-Our ability to support that development is diminished in the absence of a face-to-face learning environment.
-By reopening our campuses we are aiming to fulfill the mission of Khalsa Montessori School, which is to support the intellectual and character development of each child along a path towards his full and unknown potential, in ways that honor the complementary needs of the individual and the group.
+Our ability to guide that development is diminished in the absence of a face-to-face learning environment.
+By reopening our campuses we are aiming to fulfill the mission of Khalsa Montessori School, which is to guide the intellectual and character development of each child along a path towards his full and unknown potential, in ways that honor the complementary needs of the individual and the group.
+Families whose needs require a greater level of risk mitigation will learn remotely the same lessons and cultural activities.

 This document explains the policies and procedures we are employing to mitigate COVID-related risks at school.
 That approach is built around intensive new health monitoring and screening procedures, as well as new classroom/school day procedures designed to reduce the number of contacts during the school day and limit the group size and interactions.
-These procedures will not require younger children (1.5-5 yrs old) to wear masks in the classroom (staff will wear masks when interfacing with other parents/adults) or to observe the social distancing rules expected of older children and adults.
-We do not believe it is possible to enforce those restrictions with our younger children.
-Lower elementary students and staff will wear masks in the classroom and outside where feasible.
-Nevertheless, we believe reopening with these new protocols represents an important first step in responsibly living with this virus.
+Dr. Christ issued ADHS Emergency Order 2020-04 on November 20 which has changed our policies regarding mask wearing for the youngest students.
+These new procedures will require younger children (2-5 yrs old) to wear masks in the classroom and outside where feasible.
+Staff will continue to wear masks.
+They will be mindful of this new requirement and will observe students though not insist on the social distancing rules expected of older children and adults.
+Lower elementary, upper elementary and middle school students and staff will wear masks in the classroom and outside where feasible.
+The extended care program will segregate students by classroom.